 Cooking loss accounts for the amount of chemical in fish tissue that is lost as a result of preparation and cooking.
 No cooking loss has been assumed for metals (i.e., arsenic and mercury).
 Heavy metals tend to bind to protein, thereby concentrating in the muscle tissue and are not impacted by cooking (USEPA 2000).
-PCBs and other organochlorine compounds accumulate in the fatty tissue; therefore, preparation techniques such as trimming and skin removal, and cooking methods like frying, broiling or baking can reduce the amount of chemical contaminants in the fish that is consumed (USEPA 2000).
-USEPA (2000) summarizes chemical contaminant reduction due to skinning, trimming, and cooking for a number of different chemicals present in a number of different fish species.
+PCBs and other organochlorine compounds accumulate in the fatty tissue; therefore, preparation techniques such as trimming and skin removal, and cooking methods like frying, broiling or baking can reduce the amount of chemical constituents in the fish that is consumed (USEPA 2000).
+USEPA (2000) summarizes chemical concentration reduction due to skinning, trimming, and cooking for a number of different chemicals present in a number of different fish species.
 The reported reduction percentage for PCBs ranges from 0 to approximately 40 percent.
-The midpoint of this range (20 percent) is used as the cooking loss factor in the alternative RME analysis, while the upper end of the range (40 percent) is used for the alternative CTE analysis.
+Initially, the midpoint of this range (20 percent) was used as the cooking loss factor in the alternative RME analysis, while the upper end of the range (40 percent) was used for the alternative CTE analysis.
+In response to USEPA Region II comments, risks have been recalculated assuming no cooking loss in the alternative RME analysis and 20 percent for the alternative CTE analysis.